pitchmuc/adobe-analytics-api-2.0/docs/main.md

 mydims = mycompany.getDimensions('rsid')
 ```

+#### Unsupported GET Methods

+I have implemented a getProjects and getProjects methods.
+These methods are not officially available in the documentation of Adobe API 2.0.
+Therefore, if they do stop working, this may not come from the API wrapper / SDK aanalytics2.
+Please refer to the docstring for these methods for now.

 ### Create

 The Adobe Analytics API 2.0 provides some endpoint to create elements in your Analytics setup.